Bike Fitting and Cycling rules : let’s do it right!

-I bike Tuscany and STOP if I need to get off my jacket/fleece, answer the phone, drink
+- Always STOP if you need to get off jacket/fleece, answer the phone, drink.

-I bike Tuscany and cycle in line ( in vertical row) not in group occupying the road.
+You don’t want car drivers get nervous and honk… So annoying!
+Do cycle in line ( in vertical row) not in group occupying the whole line road.

-While biking in Tuscany, which lever changes which bike gear?
+While biking on rolling hills, which lever changes which bike gear?

 Left-hand shifter/lever: controls the front derailleur which guides the chain over the chainrings